dantler/dm-bug-report/README.md

 # dm-bug-report

-This repository is a template for creating standalone scripts which reproduce bugs found in DataMapper.
+This is a clone of Postmodern's template for creating standalone scripts which reproduce bugs found in DataMapper.
+I have modified it to support a spec test which exhibits a bug in DataMapper's storage of time.

-Feel free to add/remove any dependencies from the `Gemfile`, and add your buggy code to `test.rb`.

 ## Usage